-Implanon is a contraceptive implant for women that's placed under the skin of the upper arm.
-Implanon releases a low, steady dose of the hormone progestin to thicken cervical mucus and thin the lining of the uterus (endometrium) — preventing sperm from reaching the egg.
+Implanon is a birth control (contraceptive) implant for women.
+Implanon is a flexible plastic rod about the size of a matchstick that is placed under the skin of the upper arm.
+It releases a low, steady dose of a progestational hormone to thicken cervical mucus and thin the lining of the uterus (endometrium).
 Implanon typically suppresses ovulation as well.

 Implanon is a contraceptive implant that's placed under the skin of the upper arm.
-Implanon releases a low, steady dose of the hormone progestin to thicken cervical mucus and thin the lining of the ...
+Implanon releases a low, steady dose of a progestational hormone to thicken cervical mucus and thin the lining of ...